-These are our preschool and kindergarten, but the goal of these courses is to prepare them to use the curriculum.
-In order to accomplish that, the main focus is on reading.
+The goal of these courses is to prepare kids to use the main Easy Peasy curriculum.
+In order to accomplish that, the primary focus is on reading.
 Once they are reading independently, they will be able to use the site independently and so much learning opens up to them.
-Reading is really foundational to most academic pursuits.

-In Getting Ready 1 they are learning the alphabet.
+In Preschool they are learning the alphabet.
 They will learn a letter a week, as well as the alphabet song to learn the order of the letters.

-Getting Ready 2 goes through counting to 100 and has handwriting which includes all the letters and numbers and has them writing words and sentences towards the end of the year.
+Kinder Handwriting teaches how to write all the letters and numbers and has them writing words and sentences towards the end of the year.

-The reading portion has them going through the McGuffey First Reader and then systematic phonics lessons.
+Sight Reading – Learn To Read uses McGuffey’s Eclectic Primer, revised edition and McGuffey’s First Eclectic Reader, revised edition to teach sight words.
+That is followed by the Phonics – Learn To Read course with systematic phonics lessons.
 The phonics will be easy for your child because they will already know how to read.
 It’s purpose is to help them decode unknown words and to help them with spelling.

-If your child is stuck on the sight words, you might want to skip ahead and try the phonics.
-For some children the phonics will be easier than the sight words.
-I have two boys that I suspect are dyslexic.
-I ended up jumping to the phonics and then going through the whole learn to read program again and they ended up happy readers who are reading on level.
-Because they are starting so young, a kid who goes through this easily will be an advanced reader.
+If your child is stuck on the sight words, you might want to skip and try the phonics course first.
+For some children, phonics will be easier than sight words.
+I have two boys that struggled with reading.
+One would even start sounding out words with the last letter.
+I stopped the sight words with them, jumping to phonics, and then went through the whole learn to read program again.
+They ended up happy readers who are reading on level.
+Because they are starting so young, a child who goes through this easily will be an advanced reader.
 One who takes extra time can still end up right on track, so take your time and give your child what they need.